 Learning Resource Center

 The Learning Resource Center (LRC) serves as the library for the Louise Herrington School of Nursing.
-Located in the Nursing School building at 333 Washington Avenue in Dallas, the LRC is open for twenty-four-hour study.
+Located in the Nursing School building at 333 Washington Avenue in Dallas, the LRC is open for 24-hour study.
 Secure access is controlled by a Dallas-issued ID badge.
 On weekdays, the LRC is staffed by a credentialed medical librarian.
 The librarian offers appointments with nursing students or faculty for intensive individual research sessions or consulting.
 Appointments may be in person, by telephone or electronically.
-Student workers are available to assist Nursing School users evenings and weekends.
-The LRC houses thousands of book and journal volumes and has access to more than 81 nursing journal titles in electronic or print format, as well as online access to all of Baylor University’s Waco campus electronic resources.
-The LRC resources include citation and full text databases, e-books, reference material, printers, a full-color touch screen scanner, audiovisuals such as streaming videos, DVDs, CDs, models, kits, and clinical equipment.
+Student workers are available to assist Nursing School Monday through Friday from 8am- 5pm.
+The LRC online library includes links to important clinical and nursing literature databases, as well as online access to all of Baylor University’s Waco campus electronic resources.
+The LRC resources include citation and full-text databases, eBooks, printers, a full-color touchscreen scanner, audiovisuals such as streaming videos, models, kits, and clinical equipment.
 The LRC has computers for student use, study rooms, spaces for small group work, individual study areas, and spaces for relaxation.
-The LRC can obtain journal articles or books not owned by the university via a national network of health sciences libraries as well as through nonmedical library networks.
+The LRC can obtain journal articles not owned by the university via a national network of health sciences libraries as well as through nonmedical library networks.

 The Office of University Advisement and the Pre-nursing Coordinator on the Waco campus collaborate to advise students enrolled at Baylor as pre-nursing majors.
 The Academic Support Specialist for Academic Affairs will register all incoming students.
 All students are encouraged to meet with the Coordinators of Academic Success during their first semester at the School of Nursing to discuss academic progression in their courses.
 Students who may need to deviate from the standard nursing curriculum progression will receive an individualized program of study developed by the Academic Support Specialist for Academic Affairs.